"As a former prosecutor, I bring my clients valuable insights to better represent them."

 Representative Matters & Engagements

-- Obtained significant attorney fee award for parent in same-sex relationship using child support laws because partners had not registered as domestic partners so dissolution laws were not available.
+- Obtained visitation for grandparents following the death of their daughter and stepparent adoption of grandchildren under the new non-parent visitation statutes enacted in 2018. attorney fee award for parent in same-sex relationship using child support laws because partners had not registered as domestic partners, so dissolution laws were not available.

 - Assisted domestic violence victim over several years to obtain and maintain domestic violence orders, a restrictive parenting plan to protect her children, and to represent her rights as a victim in criminal prosecution.